-Therefore, it is important to have a daily goal of writing a certain number of words.
+Therefore, it's important to have a daily goal of writing a certain number of words.
 Believe it or not, just writing 500 words a day is actually a great exercise.
-Many writers will agree that 1,000 or 2,000 words a day is a better practice, and while I do not disagree with that notion, I believe that an absolute minimum of 500 is a must!
+Many writers will agree that 1,000 or 2,000 words a day is a better practice.
+While that's not a bad notion, an absolute minimum of writing 500 words a day is a must!

 The best part is about setting this sort of goal is that these 500 words don’t even have to necessarily be good.
 Obviously, if you can write 500 words about a topic you feel passionately about and is worthy of being published, then you should absolutely do so.

-But, there are days you simply don’t exactly know what I should write.
+But, there are days you simply don’t exactly know what you should write.
 Every writer has days like this.
 It’s only human to have days in which you simply don’t want to work.
 But it’s important to have this absolute minimum of 500 words.
 If you don’t, you’ll find that there are days where you simply write nothing at all.
 Then when you try to start again, it can be a struggle.
-Maybe this isn't true for everyone, but I've found that I have to continuously exercise those writing muscles, they can ache pretty badly once I try to start again.
+You have to continuously exercise those writing muscles to keep your writing skill in shape.

 The best thing to do when you’re really stuck for a writing topic is just to write about whatever comes to mind.
 It doesn’t have to make sense or even be anything particularly interesting.
 It doesn’t have to be anything you will end up necessarily publishing anywhere.